panyam/Galore/homepage/content/en/docs/tutorials/build-a-json-parser.md

 weight: 1
 draft: true
 description: >
-  An example showing how to build a fully functional JSON parser using the LTB.
+  An example showing how to build a fully functional JSON parser using the Galore.
 ---

-In this example we will build a JSON parser using LTB.
+In this example we will build a JSON parser using Galore.

 ## The Grammar

-Grammars in LTB are an extension of the Extended Backaus Naur Form (EBNF).
+Grammars in Galore are an extension of the Extended Backaus Naur Form (EBNF).
 The EBNF grammar for JSON is:

 ```
 const grammar = `